sumiling/sumiling/README.md

 # Hi there! 👋

-I'm a passionate learner exploring the world of web development.

-- 🌱 Currently diving into the realms of HTML, CSS, and JavaScript.
+- 🌱 Currently diving into the realms of HTML, CSS and JavaScript.
 - 👯 Open to collaboration on exciting team projects.